From Downsizing to Uplifting: Using Outplacement to Turn Crisis into Opportunity

 3. Better chances for innovation

-When there are lesser employees in layers of management, arriving at a decision is a lot easier and faster.
+When there are fewer employees in layers of management, arriving at a decision is a lot easier and faster.
 This agility is important in today’s competitive business landscape.
-Flatter structures with wider spans of control could be great as it allows employees to take decisions and be accountable for their work.
+Flatter structures with wider spans of control could be great as they allow employees to make decisions and be accountable for their work.

 4. Delegation of tasks

-Having a large team to manage poses quite a few challenges for a manager and they often struggle to delegate tasks effectively.
+Having a large team to manage poses quite a few challenges for a manager, and they often struggle to delegate tasks effectively.
 This leads to employee as well as manager burnout.
-A well define span of control allows managers to delegate tasks appropriately, empowering employees to be accountable and foster a sense of ownership.
+A well-defined span of control allows managers to delegate tasks appropriately, empowering employees to be accountable and foster a sense of ownership.

-What are the Types of Spans of Control?
+What are the Types of Span of Control?

-Span of control can be categorized into two types- Wide spans (flatter management structure) and narrow span (taller management structure)
+Span of control can be categorized into two types: Wide spans (flatter management structure) and narrow spans (taller management structure)

 1. Wide Span of Control

 A wide span of control is a management structure that involves a single manager supervising a large number of employees.
-This is a structure that flatter or smaller organizations follow, that have fewer layers as it facilitates better and faster decision making.
+This is a structure that flatter or smaller organizations follow, which has fewer layers as it facilitates better and faster decision-making.

-Some of the benefits of wide span of control are-
+Some of the benefits of a wide span of control are-

-- Fewer management layers leading to better and faster decision making
+- Fewer management layers lead to better and faster decision-making

 - Since there are few supervisors, the overhead costs are reduced

-- Increased autonomy for employees leading to higher employee satisfaction
+- Increased autonomy for employees leads to higher employee satisfaction

-- Delegation helps managers reduce their oversight on employees and give them the freedom to act accordingly
+- Delegation helps managers reduce their oversight of employees and gives them the freedom to act accordingly

 2. Narrow Span of Control